TelemarkAlpint/slingsby/README.md

 self-documenting.
 If you cannot express yourself clearly in code, you're not doing it simple enough or you do not understand what you're doing well enough.
 Others might disagree, but with short functions with descriptive names, this has worked for us so far.

+We also strive towards implementing as mush as possible with native HTML5 elements, like audio and video.
+We also hope to provide more responsive pages soon, enhancing the mobile experience.

 Dependencies
 ------------